JamesClonk/JamesClonk.github.io/content/posts/lose-less-time-with-jira.md

 ## TurboJira

-TurboJira is a very simple Android app that I write for myself to very specifically serve my exact uses cases of being able to:
+TurboJira is a very simple Android app that I wrote for myself to very specifically serve my exact uses cases of being able to:
 - quickly list my own tasks / stories
 - update / change their current state
 - edit their description / summary